Except and Except ALL in PostgreSQL (Set Difference in PostgreSQL)

-EXCEPT in Postgresql returns the rows that are in the first table but not in the second table. (i.e.) Except Operator performs set difference in Postgresql.
+EXCEPT in PostgreSQL returns the rows that are in the first table but not in the second table. (i.e.) Except Operator performs set difference in PostgreSQL.
 Except Operator removes the duplicate.
-Except ALL in postgresql does not remove duplicate.
+Except ALL does not remove duplicate.

 Table 1 : SummerFruits